kiranrajeev1/Obsidian-Notes/DevOps/K8's/Secrets.md

 | **Access Control** | Standard RBAC.                                   | Critical to apply strict RBAC for restricted access.  |
 | **Visibility**     | Easily readable in plain text via `kubectl get`. | Base64-encoded via `kubectl get`, requires decoding.  |
 |**Use Cases**|Environment variables, URLs, feature flags, config files.|Passwords, API keys, TLS certs, SSH keys, registry credentials.|
----

-Would you like an example of how to use a Secret in a full Pod spec?

 ## 🧾 Commands